 29 Fleet Street Limited (encompassing Fleet Street Clinic, Whitby & Co., Opticians and Flujabs.org) understands that your privacy is important to you and that you care about how your personal data is used.
-We are committed to protecting your privacy when dealing with personal information and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.
+We are committed to protecting your privacy when dealing with personal information and will only collect and use personal data in ways that are described here and which are consistent with our obligations and your rights under the law.
+This policy supplements other 29 Fleet Street Limited policies, notices and consents (including ‘opt-ins’ or ‘opt-outs’) and is not intended to override them.

 29 Fleet Street Limited is a limited company providing private medical and healthcare services and is registered in England under company number 07343392